-Credit card balances rolled on toward $1 trillion in December, according to a federal report released on Tuesday.
+Credit card balances rolled on toward $1 trillion in December, according to a report by the Federal Reserve

 Consumer revolving debt, which is mostly credit card balances, increased by $2.4 billion on a seasonally adjusted basis to $995.5 billion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 2.9 percent.